wting/autojump/README.md

 KNOWN ISSUES
 ------------

--   Does not support directories that begin with `-`.
+-   The jump function `j` does not support directories that begin with `-`.
+If you want to jump a directory called `--music`, try using `j music` instead of `j --music`.

 -   zsh (bug \#86)